sleighzy/moleculer-microservices-spike/README.md

 ## Run Docker Deployment of Services

 The environment variables used when deploying the Docker container are configured in the `docker-compose.env` file.
-The `moleculer.config.js` file contains the default configuration for the Moleculer service brokers.
+The `moleculer.config.ts` file contains the default configuration for the Moleculer service brokers.
 This configuration however is overridden by the environment variables when running the Docker deployment.
-For example, the default `transporter: 'TCP'` setting in `moleculer.config.js` will be overridden by the `TRANSPORTER` environment variable value.
+For example, the default `transporter: 'TCP'` setting in `moleculer.config.ts` will be overridden by the `TRANSPORTER` environment variable value.

 Copy the `docker-compose.example.env` to `docker-compose.env` and update it with